apparena/php-sdk/README.md

 composer require app-arena/php-sdk
 ```

-Initialize the SDK within our index.php or similar:
+Initialize the SDK within our index.php or similar

 ```php
 // In your index.php